KL-Singapore HSR project terminated after agreement lapses, both countries to proceed with 'necessary actions'

 Prior to the announcement, there have been Malaysian media reports that Putrajaya might continue the project without Singapore's involvement.
 Hence, the line - which starts in Kuala Lumpur - could end in Johor in Malaysia instead of Jurong East in Singapore.

-In September 2018, both sides agreed to postpone the construction of the HSR until end-May this year.
+In September 2018, both sides agreed to postpone the construction of the HSR until end-May last year.
 Malaysia had to pay Singapore S$15 million for costs incurred in suspending the project.

 Malaysia later requested a further seven-month extension to allow both sides to discuss and assess Malaysia’s proposed changes to the project.